CDP World – Oct 28-29 – Las Vegas Register for Free

 Having unified customer profiles that can be shared as a single source of truth across an enterprise is critical to brands to be able to differentiate themselves and deliver a personalized customer experience at scale.
 This need led to the development of the integrated, all-in-one CDP that combines all the functionality needed to create and maintain those profiles.

-Some organizations may want to go beyond composable and look into building a CDP from ground-up instead of buying a fully realized platform.
-According to David Raab, of the CDP Institute, building a CDP is a serious technical challenge, and for the greatest chance of success on this path you need to find the optimal mix of both built and purchased components.
+Some organizations may want to go beyond composable and look into building a CDP from the ground up instead of buying a fully realized platform.
+According to David Raab, of the CDP Institute, building a CDP is a serious technical challenge, and for the greatest chance of success on this path, you need to find the optimal mix of both built and purchased components.

 For most companies, an integrated CDP will be the right solution to help them understand their customers better so they can serve up data-driven, personalized customer experiences across any channel.